13 Anti-Aging Supplements Doctors Trust the Most

 Nail Health: Vitafusion Gorgeous Hair, Skin & Nails

 “Aging of your hands is hard to hide, but when you have healthy nails you can make your hands look much more youthful,” says Avena.
 “Biotin is key, and you can get it through a yummy gummy.”
-One serving of Vitafusion’s Gorgeous Hair, Skin & Nails gives you not only biotin but also the powerful antioxidants vitamin C and vitamin E. In addition, you get 12 nutrients that further support hair, skin, and healthy nails.
+One serving of Vitafusion’s Gorgeous Hair, Skin & Nails gives you not only biotin but also the antioxidants vitamin C and vitamin E. In addition, you get 12 nutrients that further support hair, skin, and healthy nails.
+Inform your physician that you are taking a supplement containing biotin, since it can interfere with certain blood tests, including ones that may indicate a heart attack.

 Hair thinning: Viviscal Professional Hair Growth Program